CasperWA/voila-optimade-client/README.md

 See the [OPTIMADE API specification](https://github.com/Materials-Consortia/OPTiMaDe/blob/master/optimade.rst) for the full list of filter options and their description.

 In order to delve deeper into the details of a particular structure, you can also import and display `OptimadeResultsWidget`.
-See the notebook [`OPTIMADE Client.ipynb`](OPTIMADE%20Client.ipynb) for an example of how to set up a general purpose OPTIMADE importer.
+See the notebook [`OPTIMADE-Client.ipynb`](OPTIMADE-Client.ipynb) for an example of how to set up a general purpose OPTIMADE importer.

 #### Embedded